jastakhova/consensual/README.md

 - No forgot or reset password
 - no picture for native logins
 - no email verification on email change
+- on profile page all filters are opposite (for example "no response")
+- not obvious from whom to who

 - [talk] Approve logic is not well understood by ppl
 - [issue] Losing of data if facebook token expires